How the Write-In Process Works

 - All accepted write-in candidate votes are then included with the other tabulated votes.

-- To qualify as a candidate for an established political party in a General Election, a write-in candidate at a Primary Election for that party must receive the number of votes that is equal to or greater than the number of signatures required on a petition for that office if the number of candidates whose names appear on the primary ballot is less than the number of persons the party is entitled to nominate or elect to that office at the Primary Election.
+- To qualify as a candidate for an established political party in a General Election, a write-in candidate at any Election for that party must receive the number of votes that is equal to or greater than the number of signatures required on a petition for that office if the number of candidates whose names appear on the ballot is less than the number of persons the party is entitled to nominate or elect to that office.

-- The number of votes required for write-in candidates to be nominated or elected to an office at a Primary Election, as outlined above, does not apply if:
+- The number of votes required for write-in candidates to be nominated or elected to an office at any Election, as outlined above, does not apply if: